netaz/carnd_traffic_sign_classifier/README.md

 # carnd_traffic_sign_classifier
 This is a German traffic signs classifier written in TensorFlow, which I created as part of Udacity's Self-Driving Car Engineer Nanodegree (carnd).

-##The goals / steps of this project are the following:
+##The phases of this project are the following:

 * Loading the dataset
 * Dataset summary, exploration and visualization